k-manaa/EN-DE-sentiment_analysis/README.md

 2. "oliverguhr/german-sentiment-bert"

-In addition to the preprocessing and tokenization of each module, I developed my own preprocessing script in order to add the review_title contents to the review_body, for more data to analyze, alongside other adjustments for removal of emojis.
+In addition to the preprocessing and tokenization of each module, a preprocessing script was developed in order to add the review_title contents to the review_body, for more data to analyze, alongside other adjustments for removal of emojis.

 # Commandline Examples